petershin/liferay-learn/docs/dxp-cloud/latest/en/infrastructure-and-operations/security/information-security-and-liferay-cloud.md

-# Information Security and DXP Cloud
+# Information Security and Liferay Cloud

 Liferay takes security on the cloud very seriously and has published the following documents on our compliance with the **SOC 2** and **ISO 27001:2013** standards: